sjorsvanheuveln/express-react-boilerplate/README.md

       and the transitions to doing the css later.
   c.
 What is the best way to develop... -> css/functionality???

+### 17 May: Lazy ###
+Hard to start today.
+Don't know how to proceed?
+I don't have the css purging figured out yet.
+But perhaps I don't need to know that now.
+1. Basically it is already sort of purging, but not yet fully optimal.
+  -> Let's move on!

 ## Epiphanies ##
 Being angry or in an angry position is just an excuse for not facing uncertainty/insecurity.
 It stops the creativity.